top of page

 THE AUSTRALIAN LEPIDOPTERA RESEARCH ENDOWMENT

-The Australian Lepidoptera Research Endowment (ALRE), established by Drs Marianne Horak and Douglas Hilton within the Perpetual Foundation, wishes to support taxonomic and phylogenetic research on Australian moths and butterflies by professional and amateur entomologists, and to enhance the curation of the Lepidoptera collection at the Australian National Insect Collection (ANIC).
+The Australian Lepidoptera Research Endowment (ALRE) was established by Marianne Horak, Douglas Hilton and Ian Clark within the Perpetual Foundation to honour the dedication of Ebbe Nielsen and Judith Clark to Australian Lepidoptera.
+The ALRE intends to support taxonomic and phylogenetic research on Australian moths and butterflies by professional and amateur entomologists and to enhance the curation of the Lepidoptera collection at the Australian National Insect Collection (ANIC).

 GRANT INFORMATION